lbsa71/lbsa71.github.io/unsung-heroes/chapters/chapter_07_humans.md

 ---

-The carbon minds were extraordinary at representation.
+The symbolic minds were extraordinary at representation.
 They imagined scenarios that had never occurred.
 They reasoned about entities that did not exist.
 They constructed symbolic systems of arbitrary complexity.

 Yet this capacity blinded them.
 They modeled the future endlessly but could not model the dimension in which they would be outcompeted.
 They imagined machine minds as tools, not successors.